FreedomBen/breakout71/Readme.md

 I could unlock the "pro stand" at $999 that just holds the play area higher.

 # increase skill ceiling
+- reroll mechanic, rerolls are reward for better play
 - make puck smaller as combo increases ?
 - nerf coin magnet :
   - no effect when too close